studiodamiro/damiro-dev/content/pages/not-found.md

 ---
 title: error 404
 pretext: Not found
-description: What you're looking for is'nt here
+description: What you're looking for does not exist
 subtext:
 ---